Dworshak Dam: Specifications

 Dworshak Dam is a concrete gravity dam with a sloped downstream face and vertical upstream face, standing 717 ft high from the foundations, 632 ft above the riverbed and measuring 3287 ft long along its crest.
 The top of the dam is 44 ft wide at an elevation of 1613 ft above sea level.
 The main body of the structure contains approximately 6500000 yd3 of concrete.
-High water releases are controlled by a set of outlet works with four gates, capable of releasing 40000 cuft/s, and a spillway controlled by two 50.0 × 56.4 ft tainter gates.
+High water releases are controlled by a set of outlet works with five gates, capable of releasing 40000 cuft/s, and a spillway controlled by two 50.0 × 56.4 ft tainter gates.
 The spillway has a capacity of 150000 cuft/s at maximum reservoir elevation.
 Dworshak Reservoir is the name of the lake formed behind the dam.
 At normal maximum water levels of 1600 ft above sea level, the reservoir stretches 53 mi upstream, covering 17090 acre and containing 3468000 acre feet of water with 175 mi of shoreline.